 First, Cyprus had to accept a destructive rescue plan that will most definitely cripple its banking sector, and, thus, its economy.

 Much of the decision-making was conducted under pressure.
 The negotiation process was attritional.

 Second, this was done under the worst possible circumstances.
 Much of the decision-making was conducted under pressure.
 The negotiation process was attritional, shredding the ties of goodwill between the EU and Cyprus, while sending unnerving signals to other member states.

 Third, a bail-in of approximately 30% was agreed on all Bank of Cyprus accounts over and above 100,000 Euros, a taboo never before broken in modern Europe.
 Though the Euro Group emphasized that Cyprus was a special, one-off case, it spooked people round the continent.

-Fourth, Russia is currently aggravated by the fact that roughly 20 billion Euros held by Russian offshore companies in Cyprus will be trimmed.
-Retaliatory action will surely be taken in due course, which Europe may well afford (or may even be expecting under the auspices of an ongoing economic war, which Germany is currently waging on both friendly and rival countries) but which Cyprus will have a very hard time dealing with.
+Fourth, Russia is aggravated by the fact that roughly 20 billion Euros held by Russian offshore companies in Cyprus will be trimmed.
+Retaliatory action is sure to be taken in due course, which Europe may well afford (or may even be expecting under the auspices of an ongoing economic war, which Germany is waging on both friendly and rival countries) but which Cyprus will have a hard time dealing with.

 Last but not least, the rescue plan isn’t targeting the problem at its root.
 The Cyprus economy will not become more sustainable.